dev-academy-programme/concepts/react/forms.md

   Object.assign({}, this.state.item, setField)
 ```

-Translated again: if this.state.item used to be empty strings, after your form submission it'll look like this:
+After your form submission, the item will look like this in state:

 ```js
   {